 If you have booked a piso fare going to Cebu, where do you want to spend it?
 Cebu Island has tons of choices from north to south, from west to east.
 But the rage right now is to go to the south.
 What’s in the south cebu side?
 A LOT of amazing waterfalls, white sand beaches, and exciting adventures.

-I am a Cebuana though I’ve been a resident of Laguna for close to two years now, but still I go home to Cebu twice a year, thanks to promo fares from Cebu Pacific and Air Asia Zest.
+I am a Cebuana though I’ve been a resident of Laguna for close to two years now, but still I go home to Cebu thrice a year, thanks to promo fares from Cebu Pacific and Air Asia Zest.
 Yeyyy!

 When I have more time, I will be creating more diy itineraries like this so hope you subscribe to Penfires post through email or follow on Facebook.